A School Frozen in Time: Manga

 A manga adaptation, illustrated by Naoshi Arakawa, was serialized in Monthly Shōnen Magazine from December 2007 to April 2009.
 Kodansha published the series in four volumes.
 It was Arakawa's first work that was serialized in a magazine.

 On June 17, 2020, Vertical announced they licensed the series for English publication.
 The series is also licensed in Taiwan by Tong Li Publishing.

-Volume list
+Volumes

 Reception

 The novel series was awarded the Mephisto Prize in 2004.

 Demelza from Anime UK News praised the first volume of the manga adaptation for its characters, story, and artwork, ultimately stating "it [delivered] a memorable experience".